arunshekher/livetime/README.md

 The awesome dev’s at e107 inc was kind enough to add support for this library to e107 core by means of a date function `e107::getParser()->toDate();` after [this feature request](https://github.com/e107inc/e107/issues/372).

+# What it does?
+It will update automatically the 'timestamp text' in the supported timestamps on your website as time goes by.

 ![livetime-demo3](https://user-images.githubusercontent.com/315195/29000187-47802a26-7a75-11e7-8209-570eea38d5d1.gif)

 # How to use